 Attorneys must properly and honestly demean themselves in the practice of law.
-The courts have the power to punish them, for their failure to do so.
-For improper or unethical conduct, an attorney may be deemed guilty of contempt of court and punished by fine or imprisonment or he may be suspended or disbarred, that is, deprived of his privilege of practicing law either temporarily or permanently.
-The practice of law is an ancient and honorable profession, and the courts and the lawyers try to keep the profession on a high plane so that it may be without reproach and command from the public the greatest respect.
-The legal profession is a part of the system for establishing and dispensing justice, and the courts and lawyers recognize that this system must be developed to a high point of efficiency and be so maintained that the public shall have absolute confidence in the integrity and impartiality of the administration of justice; also that justice be maintained pure and unsullied.
-The conduct and the motives of lawyers must be such as to merit the approval of all just men.
+The courts have the power to punish them for their failure to do so.
+For improper or unethical conduct, an attorney may be deemed guilty of contempt of court and punished by fine or imprisonment.
+As mentioned before, the attorney may be brought before the board for disciplinary proceedings which include beingsuspended or disbarred..

+The practice of law is an honorable profession.
+The courts and the lawyers try to keep the profession on a high plane so that it may be without reproach and command from the public the greatest respect.
+The legal profession is a part of the system for establishing and dispensing justice, and the courts and lawyers recognize that this system be so maintained that the public shall have absolute confidence in the integrity and impartiality of the administration of justice.
+That justice be maintained pure and unsullied.
+The conduct and the motives of lawyers must be such as to merit the approval of all..
 This is the standard which the legal profession strives to attain.
 Those who enter this profession must be imbued with the purpose of striving for that standard and must be determined to live up to it.
 The courts and the profession expect it and endeavor, though sometimes feebly, to compel all members of the profession to measure up to that standard.

-May you, if you become lawyers at The American Legion Mountaineer Boys State, emulate, in every particular, the conduct of the true and faithful lawyers of the real profession of law and of those who have made that profession the greatest and most respected of all.
+May you, if you become lawyers at The American Legion Mountaineer Boys State, emulate, in every way, the conduct of the true and faithful lawyers of the profession of law.